Administrative

 If there is a tree on your property that was planted by the Developer, you must apply to the Design Committee to have it removed.
 Trees planted by the developer would be on the closing plot plan.
 If the tree was planted by a previous Homeowner, no approval is needed for removal.
 However, any tree on a Homeowner’s property is the sole responsibility of the Homeowner to maintain.

 HPD.
-We have no database that tells us which car belongs to who.
-Our Community Watch Team can issue parking advisories for these vehicles, but EbGCA has no authority to escalate parking violations or to tow any vehicles.
+EbGCA has no authority to distribute parking violations or to tow any vehicles.

 If there are complaints against neighbors and the violation goes against the Covenants, the Covenants Department can cite for what is visible from the street.
 If there are infractions that are not visible from the street that go against the Covenants, we can send a “Be a Good Neighbor” letter which informs the Homeowner that they may be held liable in Court for any damages done to a neighboring property, but any other dispute or issue between neighbors would be solely up to Homeowners to resolve.
 EbGCA has no jurisdiction over any neighbor dispute which does not directly involve the DCCRs.